 Used Nikon Camera Lens Prices

-Lens prices change all the time as they are influenced by supply and the popularity of older lenses.
-Over the past several years, film photography was going through an increase in popularity, which has pushed prices higher.
+Camera lens prices change all the time depending on availability and interest in older lenses.
+Over the past several years, film photography was going through an increase in interest, which has caused prices to increase.

-Economic changes can result in large changes in prices.
-Having said that, the relative difference in prices between lenses should stay similar.
+Economic conditions are constantly changing, and unexpected developments can result in changes in prices.
+However, the difference in lens prices should stay similar.

-Check a few sites to get an idea of what market prices currently look like.
-If you're lucky enough to come across a great deal, immediately purchase it, because the best deals do not last long.
+Checking several sites is the savvy way to get accurate pricing.
+If you are lucky enough to come across a good deal, snap it up, because the best deals do not last very long.

 What Lens Mount Does the Nikon FM10 Use?

-The Nikon FM10 has a Nikon F-mount.
-Released in 1959, the Nikon F-mount is still being used.
-Over time changes have been made to add metering information, autofocus, electronically controlled apertures, and CPU contacts.
+The Nikon FM10 has an Nikon F-mount.
+The F-mount has been in use since 1959.
+Changes have been made over time to add metering information, autofocus, electronically controlled apertures, and CPU contacts.

-Use manual focus lenses described as either Ai-S or Ai with the FM10.
-The meter coupling ridge on those lenses will allow the camera to correctly meter light.
+For the FM10, you want manual focus lenses that are either Ai or Ai-S. The meter coupling ridge on those lenses enables the camera to meter accurately.

 For a complete explanation of the differences between lenses, this page explains everything you should know Nikon F-mount lens and camera compatibility.